Understanding the Aged Care Application Process

 The first and most difficult step in the aged care application process is deciding your loved one needs to be placed into an aged care home in the first place.
 Many people understandably struggle with making this decision, however when your elderly loved one can no longer take care of themselves, is unable to complete simple daily tasks without assistance or they lose their mobility altogether, the time has arrived to seriously consider professional care options.

 Step two is to explore the various aged care options available to your loved one, which doesn’t necessarily mean traditional 24 hour residential care.
 The most common options include:

 Ideal for elderly individuals who need some help maintaining their

 independence (such as doing their grocery shopping or cleaning their room etc) but who don’t have complex health issues, low care will allow your loved one to largely continue their daily life as normal.

 The traditional idea of aged care most people have, high care involves the elderly living in a residential facility under 24 hour care from qualified aged care nurses who help residents complete basic daily tasks, including eating, toilet and personal hygiene, incontinence management and other activities.

 Dementia Specific Care

-Designed specifically for the elderly with a dementia-related condition, dementia specific care is available across many Japara facilities and are units equipped with nursing staff specially trained to manage dementia patients.
+Designed specifically for the elderly with a dementia-related condition, dementia specific care is available across many Japara homes.
+Our Memory Support Units are staffed by skilled nurses specially trained to manage dementia patients.